daniruiz/flat-remix-css/README.md

 ###### Flat-Remix is licensed under the MIT License
 <hr>

-#### A tiny CSS library that provides a set of predesigned elements for a fast web development.
+#### A lightweight CSS library that provides a set of predesigned elements for a fast web development.
 It follows a modern "flat" design using high contrasts and sharp borders.

 <br>